 The Institut pour la Démocratie was founded in 1986 by Guy Lardeyret, a political scientist specialized in the field of democratic engineering.

 He first assisted Yvon Gattaz in launching a business movement, which brought this industrialist to the head of the French major business organization (MEDEF).
 In the same period, Guy Lardeyret was a collaborator of Alain Madelin, before he became Minister of the Economy, and was for several years in charge of studies for the party of Valery Giscard d’Estaing.
 He was the rapporteur of the working group on multiple functions (Léotard report) and on the financing of political parties (Rossinot report).
-He later on organized the training of local elected officials of the Conservative parties in the Ile-de-France Region within the frame of the Institut du citoyen, that he had co-founded with Alain Chevalier, president of LMVH, and Michel Giraud, president of the Ile-de-France Region.
-He finally launched the Institut pour la démocratie, as a think-tank devoted to political engineering.
+He, later on, organized the training of local elected officials of the Conservative parties in the Ile-de-France Region within the frame of the Institut du citoyen, that he had co-founded with Alain Chevalier, president of LMVH, and Michel Giraud, president of the Ile-de-France Region.
+He finally launched the Institut pour la démocratie, as a think-tank devoted to political engineering, with the support of Jean Foyer (1921-2008), Minister of Justice under Charles de Gaulle, former president of the Laws Committee at the National Assembly, critical of the presidential shift of the Fifth Republic

 Beside these activities, he has gained experience as an elected representative in the assembly of Sarthe, a French département, and as mayor of a local village.